javier-rosas/c3-bounty/README.md

 ### How to run the code:

   1) Run ```python3 -m pip install -r requirements.txt```
-  2) Simply run the **contract_execution.py** file.
+  2) Simply run the **contract_execution.py** file ```python3 contract_execution.py```.
 For convienience, this code has a test user and a test ASA which are used to send a single AssetTxn to the smart contract.
 The code also demonstrates a single PaymentTxn to the smart contract.